All Episodes

 We'll find out Tuesday.

-And he said yesterday the Arizona Senator has been closing in the last week, adding the election might be too close to call by election day.
+And he said yesterday the Arizona senator has been closing in the last week, adding the election might be too close to call by Election Day.

 He added that the race against Obama in both red and blue states is closer than is currently perceived.

-Despite widespread polling to the contrary, McInturf wrote that the campaign is functionally tied across the battleground states, with our numbers improving sharply over the last four tracks.
+Despite widespread polling to the contrary, McInturf wrote that the campaign is functionally tied across the battleground states with our numbers improving sharply over the last four tracks.

-Now the pollster said, this is Macinturf.
+Now, the pollster said, this is McInturf.

 He wasn't there when she died.

-Anyone heard about her since all we've heard since Obama left Hawaii is this that the governor has sealed his birth uh birth records.
+All we've heard since Obama left Hawaii is this: that the governor has sealed his birth records.

 She's a Republican.